An easy pepper mushroom stir-fry that takes minutes to make and can liven up any dinner.

 - Season with pepper and check if more salt is needed.

-- Top with chopped coriander leaves and serve hot.
+- Top with chopped cilantro (coriander leaves) and serve hot.

 - These would be great either as a side dish or served inside a wrap with felafel or baked tofu.